JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 * Defines new test source roots in `src/intTest`
 * Creates a new task `integrationTest` in `verification` group
 * Makes the test task depend on `buildPlugin`, ensuring plugin is built before tests run.
-* To test a plugin, the Starter framework needs to know where to find the plugin distribution for installation in the IDE. `path.to.build.plugin` system property points to the plugin distribution file.
+* To test a plugin, the Starter framework needs to know where to find the plugin distribution for installation in the IDE.
+`path.to.build.plugin` system property points to the plugin distribution file.
 * Enables JUnit Platform for test execution.

 For more details about configuring integration tests, please refer to [Gradle docs](https://docs.gradle.org/current/userguide/java_testing.html#sec:configuring_java_integration_tests).

-> Note: As the Driver and UI components continue to evolve, we aim to keep the Starter API stable, with occasional breaking changes.
+> Note: Driver and UI components are in the experimental state and subject to API changes.
 >
 {style="note"}

 ## Creating the First Integration Test

-Now that we've completed the configuration, let's write our first integration test, which will:
+Now that the configuration is complete, it's time to write the first integration test, which will:

-* Start the IDE with our plugin installed.
+* Start the IDE with the plugin installed.
 * Wait for all background processes to complete.
 * Perform a shutdown.